-What Do You Say To A Grieving Man?
+What To Say To A Grieving Man

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated April 3, 2024by BetterHelp Editorial Team
+Updated November 4, 2024by BetterHelp Editorial Team

 While everyone may experience the issues mentioned in this article, please note that as part of our initiative to respond to the APA Guidelines for Psychological Practice with Boys and Men (2018), this article will focus on how this topic affects men and boys in particular.
 We use “men” to refer to people who identify as men.

-Grief is a universal human experience in that it will touch virtually everyone at some point in during their livesin life, and it can be experienced in response to a variety of experiences: the death of a loved one, the end of a long relationship, or the diagnosis of a terminal illness.
+Grief is a universal human experience in that it will touch virtually everyone at some point in during their life, and it can be experienced in response to a variety of experiences: the death of a loved one, the end of a long relationship, or the diagnosis of a terminal illness.
 However, grief is also a very individual experience in that all people process it differently.
 The way a person might handle grief is dictated by some combination of the circumstances, their personality, their past life experiences, and their culture and cultural conditioning.

 As a review of research on the topic reports, people socialized as men tend to show signs of grief differently than those socialized as women because of the fact that “men are reared to control emotional expression”.
 As a result, it can be hard to know how to comfort a grieving man.
 If you’re looking to be there for a man in your life who has experienced a difficult loss, read on for tips and advice to consider when thinking about what to say to a grieving man.